AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/email-templates.md

    ![](assets/solid-color-banner.png) ![](assets/custom-image-banner.png)

+   *Customize the image of a banner*

    The custom image size has to be 1240x200px and support .jpg, .jpeg and .png.

 1. Edit your email signature by clicking **Edit**.
 Make the necessary changes and save the change.

    ![](assets/customize-email-signature.png)

+   *Customize your email signature*

-1. Edit your account URL by clicking Edit on the option **Account URL** .
+1. Edit your account URL by clicking Edit on the option **Account URL**.

    The account URL link is shown in all emails, just before the signature.
 Enter the required URL and click **Save**.
 Note that this URL is only be visible to internal users.

    ![](assets/customize-accounturl.png)

+   *Customize the account URL*

 1. Configure whether managers must also receive emails that are sent to their direct reports using the check box under **Optional Manager Email** option.